 Helen says: I first heard about The Hair Room on Montague Road through the Clarendon Park voucher booklet which came through my door earlier this year.
 There was a special offer to get a discount if you booked both hair and nail appointments.
-Elle did a great job with my hair which can be quite thin and uninteresting, but she gave it some body!
+I was astounded by the great sleek collection Hair Extensions Dallas holds.
+Although I was so particular that I needed a bundle from there and didn’t manage to get it, Elle did a great job with my hair which can be quite thin and uninteresting, but she gave it some body!
 I also got a French manicure from Debbie which was amazingly resilient – I never normally grow my nails so it was a real treat to have them looking so great at a time when there was much more focus on my hands than usual!

 Katy Bhoe from The Hair Room, says: We think it’s great that Helen and Geoff have supported so many local businesses for their wedding day needs.
 At The Hair Room, we offer bridal packages which can include hair, makeup and nail services.
 As well as pampering you in the salon, we can come out to your venue or your home on the day.
 It was lovely to have met Helen – we’re happy she loved our services and hope to see her again soon at The Hair Room.
 Congratulations both on the wedding!